Nagakiran1/Receipt-Image-Classifier/README.md

 - [x] 1st Model will train on the Receipt text with direct Classification to classify text with softmax Classification of Receipt Categories.
 - [x] 2nd Model is same model with last before layer as predictor which will Calculate a Embedding of specified Flatten Neurons ( The Predicted flatten Values will have Feature Information Text key words).

+**3) Receipt Classifier **

+Receipt Classifier is the main model in Classifying the Image either as Receipt or not.

+The Receipt Classifier is the Neural Network of having two 1 Dimensional convolution layers( to keep rememeber the Receipt Image pattern Information) and followed by 1 LSTM layer(to keep remember the Sequence of Receipt key words).
+The input is given by the concatenated features of Pattern information Predicted Embedding values and Text Features extraction model Embedding output.